Music, with its profound impact on human emotions, has the power to inspire and motivate.

 It unites us, divides us and everything in between.

-When used in connection with your business it creates a strong emotional connection with your target market.
+When used in connection with your business, it creates a solid emotional connection with your target market.
 The strategic use of music can make you, your brand, and your business more relatable and memorable.

 Creating a memorable sound is an essential part of audio branding.
-Just like visual branding, your sound should be distinctive, consistent, and aligned with your brand identity.
+Like visual branding, your sound should be distinctive, consistent, and aligned with your brand identity, piquing the curiosity of your audience.

 But how do you do it?

-Before you reach for the kazoo, recorder, or any other instrument it is essential that some planning takes place before you start making music.
+Planning before you reach for the kazoo, recorder, or any other instrument is essential before you start making music.

 Step 1 - Reflect on your Brand Personality